rin67630/Soft-Power-MPPT/README.md

 # Soft-Power: the Swiss-Army-Knife MPPT Solar Charge Controller
 __based on simple tinkering modules (Buck DC converters, ESP8266, INA226...)__

-Soft power is a project intending to address a specific niche in the solar charge controller market: Providing solar charging services with MPPT strategies to
+Soft power is a project intending to address a specific niche in the solar charge controller market:
-_low and mid-range solar panels (10 to 200W)_ for powering instrumentation projects off grid, consuming as low as 50mA, but steadily 24/365.
+Providing solar charging services with MPPT strategies to _low and mid-range solar panels (10 to 200W)_
+to power instrumentation projects off grid, consuming as low as 50mA, but steadily 24/365 without sleep possibility.

 ## What makes Soft-Power different?
 The specifics of the project are requiring an extremely low quiescent consumption.
 The concept is suitable for an efficient operation under bad weather conditions, while optimizing the power harvesting from the solar panel, even when it produces only a few percent of its nominal power.